 It is so blindingly beautiful, even the driftwood is pretty.

 In fact, the entire town is like something out of a fairytale, utterly charming yet without a hint of contrived tourist guile.
 This place is the real deal.
 And there’s much more to it than baguettes.

 There’s a fantastic museum a that delves deeper into the area’s colourful past.
 And visitors can see a little of it for themselves simply by exploring the town’s streets of pretty historic buildings, some of the oldest in New Zealand.

 From the Old Lighthouse and whitewashed wooden churches to the Giants House, a historic home packed with original artworks, psychedelic terraced gardens with whimsical sculptures and mosaics, each is as storybook perfect as the last.

 Akaroa’s beautiful bays and harbour are a marine mammal sanctuary and home to Hector’s dolphins, the world’s rarest and smallest marine dolphin.
 You can head on a dolphin watching cruise, SUP, sail or sea kayak alongside your new friendly flippered friends and it’s the only place in the world where you can swim with the playful dolphins in the wild.

-Penguin lovers are equally well catered for as Flea bay is home to the largest little penguin colony on mainland New Zealand.
+Penguin lovers are equally well catered for as Akaroa’s Flea Bay, along with Dunedin’s Otago Peninsula further south, is home to one of the country’s largest penguin colony, and the largest blue penguin colony on mainland New Zealand.

 Adventurous types can hike around the crater rim of the extinct volcano or through Nikau Palm Gully, a pocket of forest where along with exploring the diversity of flora and fauna you can visit the top of a stunning waterfall that drops down onto an inaccessible beach.